icecube/icetray-public/docs/info/quickstart.rst

 -------------

-While several operating system are supported, there are a few minimum requirements needed to install, compile and run the core Offline-software suite.
+While several operating system are supported, there are a few minimum requirements needed to install, compile and run IceTray.

 Operating System
 ^^^^^^^^^^^^^^^^